akinsho/bufferline.nvim/README.md

 This plugin, as the name implies, shows a user their buffers but can also show tabs if using the `tabs` mode.
 If you're unclear as to what the difference is please read `:help tabpage`.

+## How do I see only buffers per tab?

+This behaviour is *not native in neovim* there is no internal concept of localised buffers to tabs as that is not how tabs were designed to work.
+They were designed to show an arbitrary layout of windows per tab.

+You can get this behaviour using [scope.nvim](https://github.com/tiagovla/scope.nvim) with this plugin.
+Although I believe a better long-term solution for users who want this functionality is to ask for real native support for this upstream.

 ## Caveats

 - This won't appeal to everyone's tastes.
 This plugin is opinionated about how the tabline